 2) The Larvae – Stage 2 –

 Apart from missing legs, the larva tick looks like the adult tick in this stage.
 After hatching, the larva moves up the leaves of grass and waits for a suitable host to attach.
 The scent of the mammal enables the tick to identify it and attach itself to the host.
-Once attached to the host, the larvae feeds and undergoes several stages of molting to transform into a nymph.
+Once attached to the host, the larvae feed and undergo several stages of moulting to transform into a nymph.

 3) The Nymph – Stage 3 –

-After finishing a good blood meal, the larvae detach and molt in order to develop 8 legs.
-The larvae molt for about 2 weeks and transform into nymph ticks.
+After finishing a good blood meal, the larvae detach and moult in order to develop 8 legs.
+The larvae moult for about 2 weeks and transform into nymph ticks.
 The nymph has developed 8 legs and once again searches for a suitable host to attach and feed.
 This process is the same as the larvae tick.